Many of our patients are interested in a sleep apnea oral appliance instead of a CPAP machine. It’s pretty common, actually. And so is sleep apnea.

 Oral Appliance Therapy is a wonderful option for those with a milder sleep apnea diagnosis.
 The oral appliance is removable and many patients report that the appliance feels similar to that of a retainer or mouthguard.

-With an oral appliance, you simply place it in your mouth before you fall asleep and take it out when you wake up in the morning.
+Using the oral appliance is easy.
+Just place it in your mouth before falling asleep and remove it when you wake up.

-If you think you may have sleep apnea, but have yet to be diagnosed or if you have been recently diagnosed with sleep apnea and are looking for a solution that works, Advanced Cosmetic & Family Dentistry can help.
+If you have been recently diagnosed with sleep apnea and are looking for a solution that works, Advanced Cosmetic & Family Dentistry can help.